| Title: | Correcting Misclassified Mediation Analysis |

 |

-is the sample size, or equivalently, the number of rows in z_matrix
+where n is the sample size, or equivalently, the number of rows in z_matrix.

 computed for each subject, observed mediator category, and true, latent mediator category.